 Aside from the Lost City, Colombia is well-known for its ecotourism attractions, like nature reserves, beautiful beaches, and the Amazon region.
 Bogota even built an internationally applauded bike path system throughout the city and closes roads to cars every Sunday.

 There are also plenty of eco-friendly trekking and camping tours, as well as eco-accommodations that utilize sustainable resources, making this one of the best ecotourism destinations to visit in 2020.

 Panama is too often overlooked by US travelers in favor of its alluring neighbor to the north, Costa Rica.
-However, since 2015, the country has been making strides to change that with a focus on becoming a sustainable ecotourism destination through the Green Tourism Initiative.
+However, since 2015, the country has been making strides to change that with a focus on becoming a sustainable ecotourism destination through the Green Tourism Plan of Panama.
 This program has an emphasis on adventure-focused travelers, providing information about protected wildlife areas and trails.
 Whether you choose to hike or glide over the rainforest canopy on a zipline, the views across Panama are amazing.

 When choosing accommodations, look for options that run off solar power and rely completely on local products and services.
 In some cases, these accommodations also help support one of the seven indigenous tribes, which is a way for you to contribute directly to locals and help them maintain their homeland.

 In Micronesia, this 600+ island archipelago requires its visitors to sign a pledge upon arrival—in their passport.
 This stamped pledge declares, in part: “Children of Palau, I take this pledge, as your guest, to preserve and protect your beautiful and unique island home.”